Biomaker/2018-opensourcebioreactor/culture-vessel/README.md

 ## Connection of tubing, sensors and actuators to the lid

+There are a range of silicon tubes, sensors and agitation devices that need to be mounted on the lid in such as way that they the internal components can be autoclaved with the device and the connections are airtight to avoid contamination during operation of the bioreactor.

 ### Adhesive Choice

 Adhesives should be autoclavable i.e. have high heat, humidity and pressure resistance.
 Various adhesives companies market epoxy resins with these properties to the medical device market e.g.those produced by [MasterBond](https://www.masterbond.com/properties/sterilization-resistant-adhesives) and